cuthie/Data-Science-Portfolio/Glucose-Prediction-Analysis/README.md

-Regression with Random Forest and XGBoost (Tidymodels)
+# Regression with Random Forest and XGBoost (Tidymodels)

-Overview
+## Overview

-This project demonstrates an end-to-end regression workflow in R using tidymodels, applied to the classic Pima Indians Diabetes dataset.
-While the dataset is commonly used for classification, here it is reframed as a regression problem by modeling plasma glucose concentration as a continuous outcome.
+This project demonstrates an end-to-end regression workflow in R using **tidymodels**, applied to the classic **Pima Indians Diabetes** dataset.
+While the dataset is commonly used for classification, it is reframed here as a regression problem by modeling **plasma glucose concentration** as a continuous outcome.

 The goal is to showcase:

-	•	Proper preprocessing and missing-data handling
+- Proper preprocessing and missing-data handling
-	•	Reproducible train/test splitting
+- Reproducible train/test splitting
-	•	Cross-validated hyperparameter tuning
+- Cross-validated hyperparameter tuning
-	•	Model comparison using appropriate regression metrics
+- Model comparison using appropriate regression metrics
-	•	Model interpretability via variable importance
+- Model interpretability via variable importance

-This repository is intended as a portfolio-quality example for data science and applied machine learning roles.
+This repository serves as a **portfolio-quality example** for data science and applied machine learning roles.

-⸻
+---

-Models Used
+## Models Used

-	•	Random Forest Regression (ranger engine)
+- **Random Forest Regression** (ranger engine)
-	•	XGBoost Regression (xgboost engine)
+- **XGBoost Regression** (xgboost engine)

-Both models are implemented using the tidymodels framework.
+Both models are implemented using the **tidymodels** framework.

-⸻
+---

-Evaluation Metrics
+## Evaluation Metrics

-The following regression metrics are used:
+Regression metrics used in this project:

-	•	RMSE – Root Mean Squared Error
+- **RMSE** – Root Mean Squared Error
-	•	MAE – Mean Absolute Error
+- **MAE** – Mean Absolute Error
-	•	R² – Coefficient of Determination
+- **R²** – Coefficient of Determination

-Metrics are estimated using v-fold cross-validation on the training set and evaluated on a held-out test set.
+Metrics are estimated via **v-fold cross-validation** on the training set and evaluated on a held-out test set.

-⸻
+---

-Project Structure
+## Project Structure

 ├── regression_tidymodels.Rmd   # Main analysis (EDA, modeling, tuning, evaluation)
 ├── README.md                    # Project overview and documentation

-⸻
+---

-Key Methodological Choices
+## Key Methodological Choices

-	•	Invalid zero values in physiological variables are converted to NA
+- Invalid zero values in physiological variables are converted to **NA**
-	•	Missing predictors are handled using KNN imputation
+- Missing predictors are handled using **KNN imputation**
-	•	All numeric predictors are normalized
+- All numeric predictors are **normalized**
-	•	Hyperparameters are tuned via cross-validation
+- Hyperparameters are **tuned via cross-validation**
-	•	Final performance is assessed using a test split to avoid leakage
+- Final performance is assessed using a **test split** to avoid leakage

-⸻
+---

-Results Summary
+## Results Summary

-	•	Tree-based models successfully capture nonlinear relationships in glucose levels
+- Tree-based models capture nonlinear relationships in glucose levels effectively
-	•	Random Forest provides strong performance with good interpretability
+- Random Forest provides strong performance with good interpretability
-	•	XGBoost offers additional flexibility at the cost of increased tuning complexity
+- XGBoost offers additional flexibility at the cost of increased tuning complexity

-⸻
+---

-Reproducibility
+## Reproducibility

-All results are fully reproducible.
+All results are **fully reproducible**.
-Random seeds are fixed, and the analysis can be rerun by knitting the R Markdown file.
+Random seeds are fixed, and the analysis can be rerun by **knitting the R Markdown file**.

-⸻
+---

-Technologies
+## Technologies

-	•	R
+- R
-	•	tidymodels
+- tidymodels
-	•	ranger
+- ranger
-	•	xgboost
+- xgboost
-	•	ggplot2
+- ggplot2
-	•	vip
+- vip

-⸻
+---

-Author
+## Author

-Emma Green

-⸻
+**Emma Green**

+---

-Notes
+## Notes

 This project is designed to be easily extensible:

-	•	Add linear or regularized baselines (LM, Lasso, Ridge)
+- Add linear or regularized baselines (LM, Lasso, Ridge)
-	•	Compare models in a unified leaderboard
+- Compare models in a unified leaderboard
-	•	Extend to classification or probabilistic modeling
+- Extend to classification or probabilistic modeling

+---